 As a result, the possession of firearms laws in Chattanooga is a complex tangle of licensing issues, as well as the question of an owner’s intent.
-A Chattanooga gun crime attorney could work to explain the laws that apply to every person’s case.
+A Chattanooga gun crime lawyer could work to explain the laws that apply to every person’s case.

 Where there is no confusion is in the question of using a firearm to commit a crime.
 These are cases where a person faces charges of allegedly committing an already illegal act and used a gun to help in that crime.
 According to TN Code Ann. §39-17-1324, it is a Class C felony to use a firearm in the commission or attempted commission of a dangerous felony.
 These crimes include murder, aggravated burglary, and carjacking.
 A Class C felony carries a mandatory six-year sentence in addition to any punishment applicable to the underlying offense.
 In this way, having a gun at the scene of an alleged crime is an aggravating factor that can bring severe consequences.
 A Chattanooga gun defense lawyer could provide an aggressive defense against allegations of illegal firearm use.

 The gun laws in Chattanooga are a complex web of prohibitions, licensing requirements, and illegal activities.
 In short, some weapons are always illegal, others are illegal under limited circumstances, and it is always against the law to use a gun to commit another crime.

 No matter the exact nature of the gun crime charges that you are facing, a Chattanooga gun offense lawyer may be able to help.
 They could work to explain the relevant firearm laws, to evaluate the strength of the evidence that the State plans to bring, and to develop a defense strategy that fits your case.
 The penalties for a conviction can range from a simple fine to a mandatory, multiple-year prison sentence.
 Let a Chattanooga gun lawyer fight to protect your future.
 Contact a Chattanooga gun arrest attorney today to learn more.